wenbobao/PPiOS-Rename/README.md

 Due to the way iOS Class Guard works you should be aware of two main limitations of that approach.

 ### XIB and Storyboards
-*ios-class-guard* works pretty well with XIB and Storyboard files, but if you’re using external libraries which provide their bundle with Interface Builder files be sure to ignore those symbols, as they won’t work when you launch the app and try to use them.
+*ios-class-guard* works pretty well with XIB and Storyboard files, but if you're using external libraries which provide their bundle with Interface Builder files be sure to ignore those symbols, as they won't work when you launch the app and try to use them.
 You can do that using *Class filter*.

 ### Key-Value Observing (KVO)
 It is possible that during obfuscation KVO will stop working.
 Most developers use hardcoded strings to specify *KeyPath*.